 - Attending Grand Rounds, M&M Conferences, Journal Club, Division meetings and other Departmental activities.

-Qualified candidates must have a terminal degree (MD or DO), successfully completed a 4-year ACGME-accredited obstetrics and gynecology residency program and be Board Eligible or Board Certified in obstetrics and gynecology.
-Licensure by the Georgia Composite Medical Board will be required prior to commencement of employment
+Qualified candidates must have a terminal degree (MD or DO), successfully completed a 4-year ACGME-accredited obstetrics and gynecology residency program and Maternal-Fetal Medicine fellowship training program.
+Must be Board Eligible or Board Certified in obstetrics and gynecology.
+Licensure by the Georgia Composite Medical Board will be required prior to commencement of employment.

-Review of candidates will begin immediately; for fullest consideration, submit CV, cover letter, and the names of three references.
+Review of candidates will begin immediately; for fullest consideration, please submit CV and cover letter.

 The Department of Gynecology and Obstetrics:

 For more than 75 years, the Department of Gynecology and Obstetrics has provided excellence in health care services, research, and education for a racially, ethnically, and socioeconomically diverse population from adolescence through menopause.
 Emory Gynecology and Obstetrics is part of Emory University s School of Medicine, a globally recognized leader in health care innovation, and the Emory Clinic and Emory Healthcare, a comprehensive health system that includes hospitals, offices, and research facilities.

 As part of a university-based health care system, our department has access to state-of-the-art resources and tools.
 Our physicians and researchers are engaged in translating the latest research and advances into effective practice.
 This rapidly growing department seeks innovative solutions for addressing health disparities and ensuring health equity for all women.